ETesauro/Planty_SCIOT/readme.md

 This is a project for the exam of Serverless Computing for IoT.

 The idea is to **simulate a moisture sensor** placed in a pot of a plant **to warn** the user **when the humidity of the pot is too low**.\
-When the user is notified, **he can choose what to do** from a Telegram bot which is one thing among the following:
+When the user is notified, **he can choose what to do** from a Telegram bot, which is one thing among the following:

 - Water the plant remotely;
 - Warn someone to water the plant.